With four Rabbits making the trek down to the Big Easy we found that

 However, the soft turf on the rail was just swallowing horses as no one was winning from that position.
 As usual, Charley tried hard, but midway through the stretch he was backing up from the field and finished poorly.

 Partners Jean & Rick along with Rick's 2 sons Brett & Brad made the trip down to New Orleans.
-We stayed at the Hilton near the French Quarter and enjoyed the beautiful (and economical) accomodations.
+We stayed at the Hilton near the French Quarter and enjoyed the beautiful (and economical) accommodations.
 We stopped by the barn the day before the Sunday race and showered Charley with multiple pounds of Carrots.
 Seeing the goodies we brought him, Charley showed his pleasure by trying to bite us multiple times with his ears laid straight back.
 Picture upper right is the chomper at work.

 On Raceday, Neil had set us up with a beautiful suite on the top floor of the Fair Grounds.
 Brett & Brad walked Charley in from the Barn to the Paddock before the race.
 The boys really enjoyed that.
-Following the dissappointing race, we went back to the barn to console our warrior and give him another measure of Carrot treats.
+Following the disappointment race, we went back to the barn to console our warrior and give him another measure of Carrot treats.
 He wasn't any friendlier.

 Neil ordered a post-race scope that showed Charley was fine - no internal bleeding whatsoever.
 Jeanie talked Neil into letting herself Hotwalk Charley for a couple